omarbassuni2/Getting-To-Philosophy/README.md

-This is a script that plays the Getting To Philosophy It tries to reach: https://en.wikipedia.org/wiki/Philosophy It starts with a random wiki page using: https://en.wikipedia.org/wiki/Special:Random It has Two functions:
+This is a script that plays the Getting To Philosophy It tries to reach: https://en.wikipedia.org/wiki/Philosophy It starts with a random wiki page using: https://en.wikipedia.org/wiki/Special:Random You need to install some libraries, use these commands: pip3 install beautifulsoup4    pip3 install requests It has Two functions:

 find_first()